potatokuka/gather-context/README.md

 A Rust utility that extracts function call trees from projects for easier analysis and understanding of code flow.

+CURRENTLY ONLY WORKING ON RUST CODE, will work on extdending it later.

 ## Features
 - Extracts complete function definitions and their call dependencies
 - Handles module-aware function resolution